 Universities now using the SAIP include the Rome-based Pontifical University of St. Thomas Aquinas (the Angelicum), which draws professors and students from around the globe.

 The SAIP Institute also expects to directly administer the process within a limited number of firms and to explore new applications for the SAIP method.

-The SAIP's origins date to 2000 with the creation of a development team led by Harry Halloran Jr., chairman and CEO of the American Refining Group Inc. In addition to Halloran, Maines, and Weimerskirch, the developers included Charles M. Denny Jr., former chairman and CEO of ADC Telecommunications; Professor Kenneth E. Goodpaster, holder of the Koch Chair in Business Ethics at the University of St. Thomas; Clinton Larson, former corporate vice president of worldwide operations at Honeywell; Timothy T. Greene, managing director of GCR Advisors; and Lee Kennedy, director for Asia Pacific within 3M's global business processes organization.
+The SAIP’s origins date to 2000 with the creation of a development team led by Harry Halloran Jr., chairman and CEO of American Refining Group Inc. In addition to Halloran, Maines, and Weimerskirch, the developers included Charles Denny Jr., former chair and CEO of ADC Telecommunications; Dr. Kenneth Goodpaster, holder of the Koch Chair in Business Ethics at St. Thomas; Clinton Larson, former corporate vice president of worldwide operations at Honeywell; Timothy Greene, managing director of GCR Advisors; and Lee Kennedy, director for Asia Pacific within 3M’s global business processes organization.

 The group spent two years developing the SAIP concept into a process that entails data collection, scoring, feedback and action.
 Prototype designs were tested from 2002 to 2005, and over the past 18 months the SAIP has been revised to incorporate lessons learned from these initial applications.

 For more information about SAIP, call the institute at (651) 962-4261; e-mail Maines at firstname.lastname@example.org; or visit the Web site at http://www.stthomas.edu/cob/about/ethics/resources/saip.html.